Skymt/PocoBuilder/README.md

         .Set(i => i.Description, "A long and poetic text about a fancy product") );

 PocoBuilder typically creates two constructors.
-The parameterized one can be reflected upon, to map values to properties, in case System.Activator is preferable to PocoBuilder for instantiation.
+The parameterized one can be reflected upon, to map values to properties in case System.Activator is preferable to PocoBuilder for instantiation.

     interfaceAsClassType.GetConstructors()[1].GetParameters()

-The order is the same as the declaration of interfaces though.
+The order is the same as the declaration of first properties, then parent interfaces.

+    public interface IProductInEmail : IListProduct, IDescription
+    {
+        string UserTokenizedLink { get; init; }
+    }
     var instance = Activator.CreateInstance(
-        interfaceAsClassType,
+        PocoBuilder.GetTypeFor<IProductInEmail>(),
+        "www.UserTokenizedLink.com",
-        2,
+        2, // Id
-        "Fancy Product",
-        "A long and poetic text about a fancy product" );
+        "Name",
+        "Description"
+    );

+Both GetTypeFor() and CreateInstanceOf() can accept a parent class.
+To access itself as the interface, the class may cast itself to it.
+If the parent class contains a public parameter-less constructor, this will be called upon activation of the generated type.

+    public abstract class BaseClass
+    {
+        public IListProduct Model { get => (IListModel)this; }
+    }
+    var type = PocoBuilder.GetTypeFor<IListModel, BaseClass>();

+_note: The CreateInstanceOf returns a tuple when specifying a base class.
+The items of the tuple points to the same instance, but as the types of the interface and the base class:_

+    var (asInterface, asParent) = PocoBuilder.CreateInstanceOf<IListModel, BaseClass>();

 ## Limitations
 Poco classes typically contain only fields and properties.
 Interfaces cannot contain fields, thus a Poco interface may only contain properties.

-PocoBuilder has a utility method to verify the integrity of an interface
+PocoBuilder has a utility method to verify the POCOness of an interface

     public static bool VerifyPocoInterface<TInterface>() {...}